FerretCode/rfid-inventory-tracker/README.md

 -   A central MQTT broker listens for requests from the reader/writer board
 -   When registering new items, the operator will be given a sequential list of new items
-    -   New items are supplied via an SD card
+    - New items are procedurally added via MQTT
     -   The reader/writer will iterate through a list of items, displaying the item name/ID on the LCD
     -   The operator will scan the corresponding RFID tag and confirm it via a button
     -   The reader/writer will send a request to the MQTT broker to update the item with the correct RFID tag